PMassicotte/cdoc/README.md

 Nelson ocean (incl.
 AOU) ~1000
 ------------------------------

 -   CDOM profiles have been measured between 275 and 729 nm.
 Do you have data at shorter wavelengths?
-This would match other dataets and let us use important metrics such as SUVA254.
+This would match other datasets and let us use important metrics such as SUVA254.

 -   I originally had ~ 9000 CDOM profiles.
 After removing observations with no DOC values we have n = 2359.
 Is it normal to have "only" 2359 measurements of DOC?

 -   Presence of some "weird" CDOM profile.
-I modeled them using the simple exponential moel and discarded those with R2 &lt;= 0.9.
+I modeled them using the simple exponential model and discarded those with R2 &lt;= 0.9.
 Two profiles were removed.

 -   CDOM is presumed to be absorption coefficients (not absorbance).